Estimated reading time: 6 minutes, 59 seconds.

 Please consult your infrastructure team to follow your additional internal backup procedures.

 1.2.
 Next, please perform a backup of the server.
-If you use a virtual server, one backup method is taking a snapshot.
+One backup method is taking a snapshot if you use a virtual server.

 1.3.
 We need to ensure the server is ready for the upgrade.